Clemson vs Texas Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 21)

 Clemson vs. Texas Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each player.
-In fact, anytime the Tigers and Longhorns play there’s always several intriguing observations to key in on.
-Not to mention games played at DKR-Texas Memorial Stadium in Dec seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of datapoints on each player.
+In fact, anytime the Tigers and Longhorns play there’s always several intriguing angles to key in on.
+Not to mention games played at DKR-Texas Memorial Stadium in Dec seemingly never follow normal, predictable patterns.

 Remi's searched hard and is crunching tons of data, but hasn't found a good Prop Bet yet for this game.